PayneLab/cptac/devdocs/00_why_we_did_what_we_done.md

 The various .py files contain the code for running the package.
 We will discuss those in a moment.
 The folders with the "data" prefix are the folders for storing the data files for each dataset.
 For every dataset folder on Box, there is a corresponding data folder within the package.
 However, as you can see, when a user first downloads the package, these data folders don't contain any data files, because the user hasn't downloaded any yet.

-What each data folder does contain is an "index_urls.tsv" file for that dataset.
+What each data folder does contain is an `index_urls.tsv` file for that dataset.
 This tsv file contains the direct download URLs for the index for that dataset, and the index hash for that dataset, both of which you saw in the Box drive.
 This is what the file looks like for CCRCC:

 ![ccrcc_index_urls](imgs/ccrcc_index_urls.png)